opengeospatial/teamengine/doc/en/index.rst

 TEAM-Engine: Run the CTL script located in the /src/main/ctl/ directory.

+TEAM-Engine have different types of result formats:

+1. XML
+2. EARL
+3. HTML

+To get Appropriate result we have to set "Content-Type" in request header.

+Following are the request header value to get the respective result:

+1. The default result is EARL report.
+2. XML:  `Accept: application/xml`
+3. EARL: `Accept: application/rdf+xml`
+4. HTML: `Accept: application/zip`

+    Note: HTML report will return the zip file containing the bunch of HTML files.

 The test run arguments are summarized in Table 2 - Test run arguments.
 The Obligation column can have the following values:  M (mandatory), O (optional), or C (conditional).